cse151a-fa24-group-project/CSE151A-Project-ML/README.md

     Dense(1, activation='sigmoid')
 ])
 ```
+The Fourth Model that used dataset where duplicated images are removed can be found **[here](https://github.com/cse151a-fa24-group-project/CSE151A-Project-ML/blob/Milestone5/milestone5/5th_Model/5th_model_efficientNet(dataset_fixed).ipynb)**; this version of model was also created during Milestone 5.

 ### 2.6 - 6th Model (YOLOv11)
 This model was created during Milestone 5 for preliminary model for future usage.